Blue Corn Pellizcadas with Salsa and Queso Fresco

 This pellizcada recipe comes from the women of Mexico’s Yo’on Ixim, a Pueblan school and community center for indigenous Tzotzil Maya.
 To make the base, a thick disk of corn masa is griddled on a comal, then formed into a nest for saucy toppings—in this case salsa and cheese.
 When cooking on the stovetop, a dry cast-iron skillet works great as well.

 Featured in: "The “Women of the Corn” Share More than Maize at Yo’on Ixim."

 - 1 cup homemade or store-bought tomato and chile salsa

 - Coarsely torn fresh chipilín, cilantro, watercress, or radish leaves, for serving

 - Lime wedges, for serving

 - Divide the masa into 8 equal balls (about 2 ounces each).
-Using your hands, press and shape each into a 4-inch-wide round about twice the thickness of a tortilla.
+Using your hands, press and shape each into a 4-inch-wide round, about twice the thickness of a tortilla.

-- Heat a large cast-iron skillet over medium-high heat then cook the pellizcadas in batches on one side, just until they begin to brown slightly, 1–2 minutes.
-Using a wide spatula, lift the pellizcadas out of the pan and flip them over onto the plate so the toasted side is facing up.
+- Heat a large cast-iron skillet over medium-high heat, then cook the pellizcadas in batches on one side, just until they begin to brown slightly, 1–2 minutes.
+Using a wide spatula, lift the pellizcadas out of the pan and flip them over onto a plate so the toasted side is facing up.
 Pinch the tortillas all around the edges to form a ridge like a pie crust; pinch some small ridges atop the center of the masa as well to form little ponds to hold the salsa.